 The lawsuit seeks class-action status for all the existing and former AT&T consumers in California who were charged the bogus Administrative Fee.
-The lawsuit further seeks for a permanent sanction to force AT&T to stop charging the fee, as well as forcing AT&T to fulfil the damages, legal costs and restitution to the class.
+The lawsuit further seeks for a permanent sanction to force AT&T to stop charging the fee, as well as forcing AT&T to fulfill the damages, legal costs, and restitution to the class.

 The telecom giant is fighting to defend its step while the complaint is stiff to prove it wrong.
 It’s common for AT&T customers to be cheated in terms of unnecessary fees or higher bills.
 Either you can sue them or change the service provider.
 Either way, you end up losing your valuable time and money.
 There is an alternate way you can get your AT&T bills lower without even filing any lawsuit or talking to their customer support.

-BillTrim, the best negotiation service provider will lower bills on your behalf, and you enjoy the free time with friends and families.
+BillTrim, the best negotiation service provider will lower bills on your behalf, and you enjoy free time with friends and family.
 All they need is your bills, and they are good to go.
 An average consumer saves $1000+ every year on their bills.
 What are you waiting for?